"They briefed me en route," Tracer announced as he landed next to Field Coordinator Anders. "Are those guys still holed up in there?"

 Tracer was in the air before Anders finished his first sentence.

 Tracer thundered over the sand-covered landscape, turning miles into moments.
 He'd stopped bank robberies in progress.
 He'd broken up gang riots and stopped chief thugs dead in their tracks.
-Just seeing the glowing yellow energy-armor was enough to make criminals freeze in terror.
-Now, Jeff Boeing was about to put his powers to their best, and most difficult, use.
+Just seeing the glowing yellow contrail streaking down from the sky toward them was enough to make criminals freeze in terror, and the imperiled cheer with relief.
+Now, Jeff Boeing was about to test his powers to their utmost.

-Before him, the midday sun blazed down on Nevada's desert wasteland, as desolate and peaceful as anything he'd ever known; yet this peace would shatter in a few minutes.
+Before him, the midday sun blazed down on Nevada's desert wasteland, as desolate and peaceful as anything he'd ever known; yet if the terrorists had their way, this peace would shatter in a few minutes.
 Most knew nothing about it, and most of those who did know thought they were nuclear demonstrators.
-But there were a few high officials, Jeff included, who knew the terrorists' true purpose: they were sent on a suicide mission from behind the iron curtain, bent on destroying one of Nevada's largest nuclear testing grounds.
+But there were a few high officials, and now Jeff, who knew the terrorists' true purpose: they were sent on a suicide mission from behind the iron curtain, bent on destroying one of Nevada's largest nuclear testing grounds.

-The two occupants of the cavern started when they saw the entering streak of hissing, yellow light.
+The intruding streak of hissing, yellow light startled the cavern's two occupants.
 Instinctively, they fumbled for their automatic rifles and tried desperately to aim.
 "Impossible," one exclaimed in startled Russian.
 "No one is supposed to be able to make it in here before the bomb explodes!"
 Their superiors were wrong.

 The other pulled the trigger on his machine gun, and the first followed his example.
-Tiny arcs of flame leapt from the guns as Tracer's hissing was drowned out by the rat-tat-tat of 9 millimeter bullets.
+Tiny arcs of flame leapt from the guns; Tracer's soft hissing was drowned out by the rat-tat-tat of 7.62 millimeter bullets.

 Tracer stopped in midair and just hovered.
 Helplessly, the suicide agents watched their rain of bullets deflect off the intruder's flowing yellow surface, leaving behind only instantaneous blips of yellow light where they struck.
-Tracer smiled; he'd always wanted to take machine gun fire in stride.
+Tracer smiled; he'd always wanted to do the stand-there-and-take-machine-gun-fire bit of a comic book super-hero.

 The illumination the spies had brought in gave off hardly more light than Tracer's energy-armor, but Jeff's eyes had already adjusted to the near-darkness.
 Tracer approached the warhead and stopped less than a meter away to examine it.
 The casing was unpainted metal with one welded seam down the middle.
-The bomb was not made to get back into once it was assembled.
-This didn't bother him; he drew back his right fist and pounded the skin of the bomb with highly charged kinetic force.
+The bomb was not made to get back into it once it was assembled.
+Not a problem.
+He drew back his right fist and pounded the skin of the bomb with highly charged kinetic force.

 The shell fell away completely on impact, exposing the complex circuitry of the bomb underneath; and then Jeff Boeing's courage faltered.
-He used to be vice president of a publicly owned non-profit organization, with college work in economics and management under his belt; he'd never received any formal education in electronics.
+He used to be vice president of a shelter, with college work in economics, management, and dance under his belt; he'd never received any formal education in electronics.
 He'd been given a quick run-down on the structure of an atomic bomb before he left, but this wiry mess looked a lot more complicated than the descriptions he'd gotten.
+He unfolded the A-bomb schematic that Anders had given him, but it hardly resembled what lay in front of him.
 What did he know about disarming a time bomb, let alone a nuclear one?
 A good whack with his powered armor might defuse it, or it might detonate it.
-Pull out all the wires, or the wrong wire, and the pieces of plutonium might all slam together and harmoniously achieve critical mass.
+Pull out all the wires, or the wrong wire, and the pieces of weapons-grade plutonium might all slam together and harmoniously achieve critical mass.

-Well, he'd been lucky in the past, and now it seemed his luck was going to be his only salvation.
-The big sphere with all the wires going into it, that was probably the core of the bomb.
-That's where the lead-separated plutonium fragments were encased in a thick layer of explosives, surrounded by the spherical explosive lens.
+Well, he'd been lucky in the past.
+Luck, be a lady tonight!
+The big sphere with all the wires going into it, that was probably the implosion core of the bomb.
+That's where the lead-separated plutonium fragments were encased in a thick layer of plastic explosives, surrounded by the spherical explosive lens.
 About twenty wires led through the metal lens, any one of which could do any number of things.

 "You guys just don't give up," Tracer said as he turned around and punched the Russian, using his right fist unenergized but strengthened.
-He landed three meters back on the cavern floor.
+The man landed three meters back on the cavern floor.
 Anxious again, Jeff Boeing turned his attention back to the bomb.

 He found the timing device — it displayed a digital countdown — and traced its wires back to the spherical core.
 This wasn't getting him anywhere; he was still afraid that if he pulled the timing wire, it might set off the bomb instead of disarming it.

 The number on the timer changed from 1:24 to 1:23 to 1:22.
-He had less time than he'd figured on.
+He had less time than he'd hoped.
 Somehow, he had to keep the plutonium from getting together; he had to stop the explosives inside the lens from imploding the segments. . . .
 The lens!
-Without the explosive lens to guide the force of the explosion, the bomb wouldn't go off.
+Without the explosive lens to guide the force of the conventional explosives, the plutonium wouldn't be jammed together and go critical.

 He hesitated, then stepped back.
 Shielding his eyes, Tracer charged his right fist to full power and jabbed the metal sphere head-on.

-A yellow flash, and the explosive lens shattered; but not without its booby trap.
-The instant Tracer hit the lens, the explosives went off, just as he'd prepared himself for.
-Their force alone slammed him against the far cavern wall.
-But instead of uniting the plutonium, the explosion only blew the explosive lens apart.
+A yellow flash, and the explosive lens shattered; but not without a booby trap.
+The instant Tracer hit the lens, the plastic explosives went off.
+Their force slammed him against the far cavern wall.
+But instead of uniting the plutonium, the explosion only blew the shattered remains of the explosive lens apart.
 Metal and ceramic fragments rained down on the cavern floor, pelting the last armored warrior and the two Russians.
-But a second-and-a-half later, it was all over, and the nuclear bomb was disarmed.
+A second-and-a-half later, it was all over, and the nuclear bomb was now just a ball full of jumbled, sub-critical plutonium fragments.

 Tracer shut his eyes and smiled, exhaling in relief.
 As he got up and approached the remains of the bomb, he whooped with joy: "All right!
 Did it!"
-The bomb's core was still cased in lead despite the explosion; he picked it up under his left arm as a souvenir.
-Bulky as the core was, the energy armor's modest enhancement to his bench-press capacity was enough to let him carry it comfortably.
-He returned to the cavern wall, retrieved both exhausted men, and flung them over his shoulder.
+The bomb's core, where the weapons-grade plutonium lay, was still cased in lead despite the explosion.
+He thought about leaving it here for the bomb squad to tackle at their leisure, but realized they'd need to haul it out through miles of twisting caves, which carried its own risks.
+Better if he took it outside himself.
+He picked it up under his left arm; bulky as the core was, the energy armor's modest enhancement to his bench-press capacity was enough to let him carry it comfortably.
+He returned to the cavern wall, retrieved both exhausted men, and flung them both over his right shoulder.
 Then, executing a ballet leap and becoming airborne, he wafted back down the tunnel he had come through.

 Jeff landed on the edge of the crystal city, and touched the off-panel under his charge box's protective hood.
-His conscience had intruded on the scene, giving him a twinge of reluctance.
+That radiation-proof suit was uncomfortably hot.
+He pried the clamps loose, took off the suit, and was just about to clamp the box back on when his conscience intruded onto the scene.

-The cheering was so thick that it sounded more like an amplified whisper.
-Before five TV cameras, newsmen and newswomen were all giving their version of an introduction: "We're here today in Las Vegas where Tracer has just returned from disarming a nuclear bomb set by terrorists (spies, Russians, etc.). . . ."
+From above, the cheering was so thick that it sounded more like an amplified whisper.
+Before five TV cameras, newsmen and newswomen were all giving their version of an introduction: "We're here today in Las Vegas where Tracer has just returned from disarming a nuclear bomb set by terrorists (spies, Russians, Soviets, etc.). . . ."

 The instant Tracer's foot touched the ground, a newswoman thrust a microphone in his face and asked, "Tracer, will you tell the viewing audience precisely what went on down there?"